 The BAI requires all pig farms to register with their municipal or city veterinary office.
 Farms with 21 head or more need BAI farm registration.
 But honestly, even backyard farmers with 5 head should register.
 Here's why:

-- Stop-movement protection — during outbreaks, your municipal vet can issue clearances that let registered farms continue operating
+- Stop-movement protection during outbreaks.
+Your municipal vet can issue clearances that let registered farms continue operating when neighbors get shut down.

 Registration is free.
 The form takes 30 minutes.
 There's no reason not to do it.